moezabdelkefi/holbertonschool-validation/module4_task2/README.md

 ## Lifecycle

-The project includes a `Makefile` to automate the life-cycle of the application.
+The project includes a Makefile to automate the life-cycle of the application.
 The following targets are available:

 - `help`: Display a list of available targets and their usage
 - `build`: Compile both the Go application and Hugo website
-- `Build-docker`: Builds the Docker image used to perform other tasks
+- `build-docker`: Builds the Docker image used to perform other tasks
-- `run`: Run the application in the background and write logs to awesome-api.log
+- `run`: Run the application in the background and write logs to `awesome-api.log`
 - `stop`: Stop the running application
-- `lint`: Run static analysis on the source code using golangci-lint
+- `lint`: Run static analysis on the source code using `golangci-lint`
 - `test`: Test the application by running unit tests, integration tests, and validate
 - `unit-tests`: Run the unit tests of the application with code coverage
 - `integration-tests`: Run the integration tests of the application with code coverage
 - `check`: Check markdown files for dead links and linting issues
 - `clean`: Stop the application and delete the binary, log, coverage files, and Hugo website build
-- `post`: Create a new publication file in the content/posts/ directory with a specified name and title
+- `post`: Create a new publication file in the `content/posts/` directory with a specified name and title
-- `package`: Create a ZIP archive containing the binary and the dist/ directory
+- `package`: Create a ZIP archive containing the binary and the `dist/` directory
+- `lint-docker`: Lint the Dockerfile using `Hadolint`
+- `docker-tests`: Run container structure tests on the Docker image

 ### Example